 Related: Buying Advice for Coolers

 The most important metric for most of us is how well an ice chest keeps food cold and fresh.
 This metric is also the source of a lot of really extraordinary claims from manufacturers.
-From models with "5-Day" in the name to stickers boasting up to 16 days of ice retention (if you'll believe anything), it seems that just about every product out there will knock your socks off.
-That is until you read the fine print, which typically includes a litany of stipulations such as — the entire chest has to be pre-chilled, its contents must also be pre-chilled or even frozen, you can only open it once a day when it's cool, or you'll need twice as much ice as food.
-The list goes on and on.
-While all these things will help extend the life of your ice and, therefore, your food, it's unlikely that you'll be able to do all those things while relaxing with your buddies on your annual fishing trip.
-So we tested a more practical usage.
-We bought some ice, filled them each around ⅓ full, and loaded cans into them.
-Then we simulated a hot summer trip by placing them in a room we heated during the day for ten consecutive days while recording each cooler's internal temperature using hidden temperature sensors buried deep within each chest.
+From models with "5-Day" in the name to stickers boasting up to 16 days of ice retention, it seems that just about every product out there will knock your socks off.
+That is until you read the fine print, which typically includes a litany of stipulations such as the entire chest has to be pre-chilled (walk-in freezer, anyone?), its contents must also be pre-chilled or even frozen (no more buying drinks straight off the shelf and tossing them in the cooler), you can only open it once a day when it's cool (what about lunch?), or you'll need twice as much ice as food (gonna need a bigger cooler…).
+While all these things will of course help extend the life of your ice and, therefore, the freshness of your food, it's unlikely that you'd actually be able to do all of these things every time you use it.
+So we tested a more realistic usage.
+We bought some ice, filled each model about ⅓ full, and put a mixture of cold and room temperature cans in them.
+Then we simulated a midsummer trip by sealing them in a heated room for over a week while tracking and recording each unit's internal temperature.

-There are two critical temperature thresholds we made a note of; 40º F, and 50º F. 40º F is the recommended maximum acceptable temperature by the FDA to ensure food safety, as it minimizes the growth of pathogenic bacteria.
-Put simply, keeping refrigerated food items below 40º F greatly reduces the chance of food spoiling and making you sick on your next trip.
+There are two critical temperature thresholds we made a note of; 40º F, and 50º F. 40º F is the maximum acceptable temperature recommended by the FDA to ensure food safety, as it minimizes the growth of pathogenic bacteria.
+Put simply, keeping refrigerated food items below 40º F greatly reduces the chance of food spoiling and making you sick.

 The 50ºF threshold we highlight represents the average maximum ideal temperature to serve beer.
 The American Homebrewers Association breaks down the optimal serving temperature range for different types of beer, which we based this threshold on.
-We chose 50ºF in part as an average maximum ideal beer serving temperature and also to easily see the rate at which each cooler gains degrees as its ice melts within.
+We chose 50ºF in part as an average maximum ideal beer serving temperature and also to easily see the rate at which each cooler gains degrees as its ice melts within by comparing how much time there is between when each model crosses the 40º and 50º lines.

-We also want to point out that just because a cooler is rotomolded doesn't necessarily make it the best insulator - there's so much more to it than that.
-For example, the OtterBox Venture, one of several non-rotomolded chests we tested, lasted five days below that critical lower threshold, a performance that bested several rotomolded models.
+Just because a cooler is rotomolded doesn't necessarily make it the best insulator.
+For example, the OtterBox Venture, one of several non-rotomolded chests we tested, lasted five days below that critical lower temperature threshold, a performance that bested numerous rotomolded models.
 The Coleman Xtreme is another great example.
-Though it lasted just 4.1 days under 40º F, it came in only 14 hours behind several burlier (and more expensive) rotomolded models, and outlasted the rotomolded Arctic Titan 55qt by several hours.
+Though it lasted just 4.1 days under 40º F, it came in only 14 hours behind several burlier (and far more expensive) rotomolded models.

-As expected, the small, personal-sized models just can't keep up with their larger brethren with their increased surface area to volume ratios.
-The Yeti Roadie 24 impressed us, though, as the best personal-sized model we tested.
-It lasted 2.8 days under 40º F and just shy of 3 full days (72 hours) under 50º F. Not far behind, the Igloo BMX 25 also scored well in this arena.
-It managed to maintain sub-40º F temperatures for 2.6 days, besting the similarly sized Stanley Adventure by several hours and leaving the Pelican Elite 20qt in the dust, a full 26 hours behind.
+The small, personal-sized models can't keep up with their larger brethren regarding insulation.
+The Yeti Roadie 24 impresses us, though, and is the best personal-sized model we tested.
+It lasted 2.8 days in keeping its contents under 40º F and just a few minutes shy of 3 full days under 50º F. Not far behind, the Igloo BMX 25 also scores well in this arena.
+It managed to maintain sub-40º F temperatures for 2.6 days, besting the similarly sized Stanley Adventure by several hours and leaving the Pelican Elite 20qt in the dust (which had a disappointing performance of just 1.4 days under 40º F).

 Several of the models we tested have IGBC certification - what does that mean, though?
 A certification from the Interagency Grizzly Bear Committee verifies that the product in question has been tested by said committee and meets minimum standards for design and structural standards that are considered "bear-resistant" by a team of grizzly bear experts.
 The IGBC specifically states that this does not mean the product in question can't be opened or destroyed by a bear, nor does it mean the product is leakproof.
 With that said, even the minimum construction standards required to deter a hungry 10 foot long, 900 lb grizzly lend a lot of credibility to the durability of a product.
-Models we reviewed that are IGBC certified include the Yeti Tundra 65, OtterBox Venture 65, Orca 58, Pelican Wheeled 80, Engel 65, and Rovr RollR.
-These products proved to be very durable, despite the fact our team was unable to find a grizzly bear willing to test each of them scientifically.
+Models we reviewed that are IGBC certified include the Yeti Tundra 65 and Tundra 45, OtterBox Venture 65, Orca 58 and 40, Pelican Wheeled 80 and Elite 20, Engel 65, Arctic Zone Titan 55, and Rovr RollR 60.
+These products proved to be very durable, despite the fact our team was unable to find a grizzly bear willing to test each of them rigorously.

 Additionally, several other aspects add to each one's overall durability, beyond just a sturdy hinge and a set of bearproof locks.
 The latches and handles don't factor into an IGBC rating, as they are entirely irrelevant to bear safety but extremely relevant to any model's longevity.
-Rubber T-grip latches are popular as a durable, easy to use solution for keeping your ice chest closed.
-The Yeti Tundra latches performed the best in our durability testing, with a combination of thickness and sturdiness mixed with the right amount of flexibility to stay tightly in place when needed and not give away to the incessant yanking of a bored four-year-old.
-Even after several years of use, the Tundra's latches are virtually the same as the first day we got it.
+Rubber T-grip latches are popular as a durable, easy-to-use solution for keeping your ice chest closed.
+The Yeti Tundra (both the 65 and 45 models) latches performed the best in our durability testing, with a combination of thickness and sturdiness mixed with the right amount of flexibility to stay tightly in place when needed and not give away to the incessant yanking of a bored four-year-old.
+Even after several years of use, the Tundra 65's latches are virtually the same as the first day we got it.
+If you prefer thicker, sturdier latches and don't mind the extra muscling they require to operate, the Orca 58 and Orca 40 both have brawny rubber T-grips (in the shape of orca tails) that practically exude security and confidence.

-When it comes to handles, we found that the models with immobile handles have an additional advantage.
-Many models have two sets of handles - one indented in the sides of the chest for single-person lugging, and a second set of mobile handles that extend above the top of the chest for two-person toting.
-The Engel, Tundra, Xspec, Titan, Orca, RTIC, and Igloo IMX all follow this model.
+When it comes to handles, models with immobile handles have an additional advantage.
+Many models accomplish this by having two sets of handles—one indented in the sides of the chest for single-person lugging and a second set of mobile handles that extend above the top of the chest for two-person toting.
+The Engel, Tundra 65 and 45, Xspec, Titan, Orca58 and 40, RTIC, and Igloo IMX all follow this model.
 The thick handles jutting out from the OtterBox sides also impressed us with their obvious strength.
-Overall, the contenders with the most durable combinations of design, construction, and features are the Roadie and Tundra, with the Orca and Rovr not far behind.
+Overall, the contenders with the most durable combinations of design, construction, and features are the Roadie and Tundra models, with the Orca and Rovr not far behind.

 Ease of Use